Nihilantropy/Inception/README.md

 This Redis implementation provides a robust caching solution for WordPress, balancing performance, security, and reliability. 🚀

-# Bonus Services: FTP 📂
+# Bonus Services: FTP/FTPS 📂

 <!--=====================================
 =            INTRODUCTION             =